cockpit-project/cockpit-project.github.io/_posts/2014-12-16-protocol-interaction.md

 ----
 </pre>

 You'll notice that `cockpit-bridge` sends your message back.
-You can use this tecnique to experiment.
+You can use this technique to experiment.
 Unfortunately `cockpit-bridge` exits immediately when it's stdin closes, so you [can't yet use shell redirection from a file effectively](https://github.com/cockpit-project/cockpit/issues/1594).

 Making a DBus method call